JordanBienvenue/harmony-pnpm-mono/README.md

 2. Run pnpm install.
 This will update the lockfile and rebuild packages.
 3. Commit the changes.
 4. Run `pnpm publish -r`.
 This command will publish all packages that have bumped versions not yet present in the registry.

+## Automating Changesets

+Do we want a blocking or non blocking approach ?